-If you want to know about manliness, perseverance, hard work and grit, look no further than Alpha Phi Alpha’s very own, Woody Strode.
+If you want to know about manliness, hard work and grit, look no further than Alpha Phi Alpha’s very own, Woody Strode.

 Strode was a college track and football star at UCLA, one of the first Blacks to integrate the NFL, a professional wrestler, a Golden Globe nominated actor, and a WWII veteran.
 This man was the definition of a renaissance man, keep reading this article and you will understand exactly why.

 Strode was born in Los Angeles on July 25, 1914, the son of a Creek-Blackfoot-African-American father and a Cherokee-African-American mother.
 He grew up in South Central and became so good at sports(track and field/football) that he made it to UCLA and played alongside Jackie Robinson and Kenny Washington, both who broke the color barriers of baseball and football in the 1940s.
 His world-class decathlon capabilities were spearheaded by a 50 ft (15 m) plus shot put (when the world record was 57 ft (17 m)) and a 6 ft 4 in (1.93 m) high jump (the world record at time was 6 ft 10 in (2.08 m)).
 While in college, Strode joined UCLA’s Alpha Phi Alpha chapter.
 Strode’s athletic physique was so appealing that a nude portrait of him was featured in Hubert Stowitts’s acclaimed exhibition of athletic portraits shown at the 1936 Berlin Olympics.
 The exhibit was closed because the Nazis did not agree with the inclusion of black and Jewish athletes being show in such a powerful light.